 CyberCenter maintains vulnerability information for popular programming languages.
 Scanning process can identify vulnerabilities in programming language components (files and packages).

-Aqua scans programming language files in the file system for specific patterns such as specific file extensions or file names, that are popularly used by open-source components under different programming languages.
-Aqua extracts the open-source components and file signatures that it finds, and compares them against its threat intelligence of known open-source vulnerabilities.
+Aqua scans programming language files in the file system for specific patterns such as specific file extensions or file names, which are popularly used by open-source components under different programming languages.
+Aqua extracts the open-source components and file signatures that it finds and compares them against its threat intelligence of known open-source vulnerabilities.

 The following table lists the supported programming languages, as well as how the scanner identifies them in the image.

 JAR files (Aqua looks for MANIFEST.MF within the jars).